Gelgel, Indonesia: The golden age

 It is clear from a comparison of external and indigenous sources that Gelgel was a powerful polity in Bali in the 16th century.
-The son of Dewa Ketut, Dalem Baturenggong, presumably reigned in the mid 16th century.
-He received at his court a Brahmin sage called Nirartha who had fled from chaotic conditions on Java.
-A fruitful patron-priest relation was forged between the ruler and Nirartha, who engaged in extensive literary activity.
-In the time of Dalem Baturenggong, Lombok, West Sumbawa and Blambangan (easternmost Java) are thought to have come under Gelgel's suzerainty.
-After his death, his son Dalem Bekung led a troubled reign marked by two serious rebellions by court aristocrats (traditionally dated in 1558 and 1578), and a severe military defeat against the Javanese kingdom of Pasuruan.
+The son of Dewa Ketut, Dalem Baturenggong, presumably reigned in the mid-16th century.
+He received at his court a Brahmin sage called Nirartha who had fled from chaotic conditions in Java.
+A fruitful patron-priest relationship was forged between the ruler and Nirartha, who engaged in extensive literary activity.
+In the time of Dalem Baturenggong, Lombok, West Sumbawa, and Blambangan (easternmost Java) are thought to have come under Gelgel's suzerainty.
+After his death, his son Dalem Bekung led a troubled reign marked by two serious rebellions by court aristocrats (traditionally dated in 1558 and 1578) and a severe military defeat against the Javanese kingdom of Pasuruan.
 His brother and successor Dalem Seganing was a successful king whose long reign was relatively free from internal troubles.
 An indigenous list of dates places his death at 1623, although some historians have placed it later.
 The son of Dalem Seganing, Dalem Di Made, dispatched another unsuccessful expedition against Java, which was defeated by the king of Mataram.
-At his old age he lost power to his foremost minister (patih), Anglurah Agung (Gusti Agung Maruti).
-Certain indigenous texts place his death at 1642, but historians have also proposed 1651 or c.
+In his old age, he lost power to his foremost minister (patih), Anglurah Agung (Gusti Agung Maruti).
+Certain indigenous texts place his death in 1642, but historians have also proposed 1651 or c.
 1665 as the correct date.

-Dutch and Portuguese sources confirm the existence of a powerful kingdom in the 16th and 17th centuries, to which the neighbouring areas Lombok, West Sumbawa and Balambangan stood in a tributary or loosely subordinate relation.
+Dutch and Portuguese sources confirm the existence of a powerful kingdom in the 16th and 17th centuries, to which the neighbouring areas Lombok, West Sumbawa, and Balambangan stood in a tributary or loosely subordinate relation.
 At the side of the king (dalem) stood senior ministers belonging to the Agung and Ler families, and a hereditary line of Brahmana preceptors.
 The Gelgel kingdom was threatened by the sea-oriented Makassar kingdom in c.
 1619, which deprived it of its interests in Sumbawa and at least parts of Lombok.
-With Mataram fighting took place over the possession of Blambangan in 1635-1647; in the end Gelgel gained the upper hand.
+With Mataram fighting took place over the possession of Blambangan in 1635-1647; in the end, Gelgel gained the upper hand.
 The Dutch appeared on the island for the first time in 1597 and entered friendly relations with the Gelgel ruler.
 Subsequent relations between the Dutch East India Company (VOC) and the kings of Gelgel were usually good, although attempts at concrete political cooperation were mostly unsuccessful.
 The Portuguese in Malacca dispatched an abortive missionary expedition to the king in 1635.
 European sources describe Bali at this time as a densely populated island with more than 300,000 people and a flourishing agricultural production.
 By the early 17th century it was linked to the economic networks of the Southeast Asian Archipelago through traders from the Pasisir area on Java's north coast.
 These traders exchanged pepper from the western part of the archipelago for cotton cloth produced on Bali, which was then brought to eastern Indonesia and the Philippines.
 There was no significant category of native Balinese merchants, however.